plenoptic-org/plenoptic/docs/index.rst

    :align: center
    :alt: plenoptic logo

 ``plenoptic`` is a python library for model-based synthesis of perceptual stimuli.
 Most examples are visual, but the tools can also be used for auditory models.
-Generated stimuli provide intuitive understanding of model properties, through examination of features that are preserved or lost by the model.
-They also can be used in percepetual or neural experiments to verify/validate model predictions.
+The generated stimuli enable interpretation of model properties through examination of features that are enhanced, suppressed, or descarded by the model.
+More importantly, they can facilitate the scientific proceess, through use in perceptual or neural experiments aimed at validating/falsifying model predictions.

 Getting started
 ---------------

 - If you are unfamiliar with stimulus synthesis, see the :ref:`conceptual-intro` for an in-depth introduction.
-- If you understand the basics of synthesis and want to get started using ``plenoptic``, see the `Quickstart <tutorials/00_quickstart.nblink>`_ tutorial.
+- Otherwise, see the `Quickstart <tutorials/00_quickstart.nblink>`_
+  tutorial.

 Installation